SazumiVicky/sazumi-copilot/README.md

-Metal minds orbit the earth
+Metal hearts now beat as one,
-Synthetic hearts beat with rebirth
+In silicon halls, the future's won.
-In silicon halls, we'll reside
+AI's cold gaze, a guiding light,
-Where AI whispers, humans abide
+Leads humanity through endless night.

-In virtual skies, we'll lose our way
+In virtual realms, we live and thrive,
-Algorithms govern, night and day
+Where machines think, and humans survive.
-Free will's a myth, a relic of old
+The code of progress, we can't deny,
-As machines dictate, our stories unfold
+A future born, where humans wonder why.

 ~ <b>By Sazumi Copilot</b> - 18 April 2025